-- a) All mobile plant coming on site must have available for inspection: - Maintenance records (at least last service record). - Pre-start Log books. - Operating instructions. - b) Pre start log books must be completed by the operator prior to use of the plant. - c) The Site Manager shall verify compliance during site inspections on the day of operation.
-The Site Manager shall verify all paperwork and risk assessment(s) are completed and provide supervision during operation. - d) The Site Manager shall ensure that all plant and equipment, including materials handling devices is regularly inspected and maintained to the manufacturer's specification, relevant Australian Standard or Code of Practice, and that maintenance records are kept up to date. - e) Unsafe and/or unserviceable plant and equipment shall be removed from service. - f) All plant that is either unsafe or does not meet the Group requirements will be ejected from site and the operator issued a Site Instruction.
+- d) The Site Manager shall ensure that all plant and equipment, including materials handling devices is regularly inspected and maintained to the manufacturer's specification, relevant Australian Standard or Code of Practice, and that maintenance records are kept up to date. - e) Unsafe and/or unserviceable plant and equipment shall be removed from service. - f) All plant that is either unsafe or does not meet the Group's requirements will be ejected from site and the operator issued a Site Instruction.

-4.4.2 High-risk Plant
+3.4.2 High Risk Plant

-- a) The Group has identified concrete pumps and cranes as high-risk plant. - b) All high-risk plant must be pre-registered with the Group by the WHS Manager.
-Plant not pre-registered shall not be allowed on site. - c) High-risk plant must comply with the High-Risk Plant Compliance Checklist (F028). - d) High-risk plant operators must provide a photograph of the plant set up on site showing both the plant identification (registration) and identifying features of the site.
-This photograph is to be submitted to the Group with the invoice for the work.
+- a) The Group have identified concrete pumps and cranes as high risk plant. - b) All high risk plant must be pre-registered with Group by the WHS Manager.
+Plant not pre-registered shall not be allowed on site. - c) High risk plant must comply with the High Risk Plant Compliance Checklist.
+(F028) - d) High risk plant operators must provide a photograph of the plant set up on site showing both the plant identification (registration) and identifying features of the site.
+This photograph is to be submitted to Group with the invoice for the work.

-4.4.3 Mobile Plant Rules
+3.4.3 Mobile Plant Rules